open-telemetry/otel-arrow/README.md

 ## Project goals

-The OTel Arrow project is organized in phases.
-Our initial aim is to facilitate traffic reduction between a pair of OpenTelemetry collectors, and ultimately, we believe that an end-to-end OTel Arrow pipeline will enable telemetry pipelines with substantially lower overhead to be built.
+The OpenTelemetry Protocol with Apache Arrow project is organized in phases.
+Our initial aim is to facilitate traffic reduction between a pair of OpenTelemetry collectors, and ultimately, we believe that an end-to-end OpenTelemetry Protocol with Apache Arrow pipeline will enable telemetry pipelines with substantially lower overhead to be built.
 These are our future milestones for OpenTelemetry and Apache Arrow integration:

 1. Improve compression performance for OpenTelemetry data collection
-2. Extend OpenTelemetry client SDKs to natively support the OTel Arrow Protocol
+2. Extend OpenTelemetry client SDKs to natively support the OpenTelemetry Protocol with Apache Arrow Protocol
-3. Extend the OpenTelemetry collector with direct support for OTel Arrow pipelines
+3. Extend the OpenTelemetry collector with direct support for OpenTelemetry Protocol with Apache Arrow pipelines
 4. Extend OpenTelemetry data model with support for multi-variate metrics.
 5. Output OpenTelemetry data to the Parquet file format, part of the Apache Arrow ecosystem

-### Improve network-level compression with OTel Arrow
+### Improve network-level compression with OpenTelemetry Protocol with Apache Arrow

-The first general-purpose application for OTel Arrow is traffic reduction.
-At a high-level, OTel Arrow performs the following steps to compactly encode and transmit telemetry using Apache Arrow.
+The first general-purpose application for the project is traffic reduction.
+At a high-level, this protocol performs the following steps to compactly encode and transmit telemetry using Apache Arrow.

 1. Separate the OpenTelemetry Resource and Scope elements from the